The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Pacific Northwest: Sheri Doyle of Pacific Northwest Journeys.

 Port Angeles, on the Olympic Peninsula.
 It still shows its blue-collar logging and fishing roots, but it’s grown into a town worth spending some time in.
 The waterfront is refurbished and the Feiro Marine Life Center is worth visiting for its interactive aquariums.
 Next Door Gastropub serves pub cuisine made with fresh local ingredients, pours local craft beers, and hosts local bands.

 Dungeness Wildlife Refuge.
 Between Sequim and Port Angeles, this seven-mile-long sandspit is a well-kept secret, teeming with birds and marine mammals including seals.
-There’s a lighthouse at the end that you can visit or, better yet, man: Volunteers can play lightstation keeper for a full week.
+There’s a lighthouse at the end that you can visit or, better yet, staff: Volunteers can play lightstation keeper for a full week.

 September: This is a great time to travel to both the San Juan islands and the peninsula.
 The weather is usually still very nice, but there are fewer tourists around than you’d find in July and August.